farbod2015/javascript/Building Applications with React and Redux in ES6.md

 * `bindActionCreators` function is part of Redux

 * Handling `mapDispatchToProps`: there are three ways to handle mapping your actions to props in Redux container components (this is simply a decision about how you want to expose your actions to your components):
   1. The first option is to ignore it since `mapDispatchToProps` is an optional parameter on the Connect function.
-When you omit it, then the `dispatch` function will be attached to your container component.
+When you omit it, then the `dispatch` function will be attached to your container component (props).
 This means you can call `dispatch` manually and pass it an action creator:
       ```js
       this.props.dispatch(loadCourses());
       ```
+      It has tow downsides:
+        * First, it requires more boilerplate each time you want to fire off an action because you have to explicitly call `dispatch` and pass it the action you'd like to fire.
+        * Second, this means your child components need to reference Redux-specific concepts like the `dispatch` function, as well as your action creators.
+If you want to keep your child components as simple as possible and avoid tying them to Redux, then this approach is not ideal.

   1. The second option is to manually wrap your action creators in `dispatch` calls within the `mapDispatchToProps` function:
       * Here, we are wrapping `loadCourses` action creator in a function that calls `dispatch`.
       ```js